-What can you do to help save the planet and the vulnerable?
+So, what can you do to help save the planet and the vulnerable?
 The COVID-19 pandemic has revealed that if we slow down our use of resources and commit to rekindling the earth we can renew it.
-We can make a difference in small ways…

 Reduce Energy Consumption

 The energy we use in our homes can make a big impact.
 The average Australian home uses about 20 kW/h of electricity per day, which equates to about 9 tonnes of carbon dioxide emissions per year.

 Cool Australia identified the need to provide our current and future generations with relevant and engaging information about the three pillars of sustainability: social, economic and environmental.
 Check out Cool Australia – Learn for Life who support environmental education!

 The Season of Creation is not only about encouraging sustainable practices.
 Catholic social teachings urge us to look out for the needs of our brothers and sisters across the world.
 Here are just three examples of Catholic social action.

 - ACRATH: The Australian Catholic Religious Against Trafficking in Humans aims to eradicate modern slavery.
 Consider your individual and community role in stopping slavery by visiting the ACRATH website.